k2view-academy/K2View-Academy/articles/03_logical_units/08_define_root_table_and_instance_ID_LU_schema.md

-# Editing an LU Schema - Defining the Root Table and Instance ID Column
+# Set Root Table and Instance ID Column

 ### How Do I Define the Root Table and Instance ID Column in an LU Schema?